Lennart01/AutonomeSysteme/astro-rewrite/src/content/docs/teil_1/lec-concurrency-go.md

             }

-If we favor an elf, we immediately check (nested `select`) if there's also a waiting deer.
-If there's none, we will choose the `default` case.
+If we favor an elf, we immediately check (nested `select`) if there’s also a waiting deer.
+If there’s none, we will choose the `default` case.
 Thus, we give priority to the reindeer in the case that there is both a group of elves and a group of reindeer waiting.

-Here's a sample run for the above variant.
+Here’s a sample run for the above variant.
 As we can seen, delivering toys takes now place more frequently.

     R&D